 Data subjects with a residentship in Canada have the following rights under the Privacy Act:

-The right to correction of information – the right to request correction of information.
-The agency must, on request or of its own initiative, take steps that are reasonable in the circumstances to ensure (having regard to the purposes for which the information may lawfully be used), the information is accurate, up to date, and not misleading.
+- The right to correction of information – the right to request correction of information.
+The agency must, on request or of its own initiative, take reasonable steps to ensure (considering the purposes for which the information may lawfully be used) that the information is accurate, up to date, and not misleading.

-object to the processing of your personal data (for instance, where we base the processing on our legitimate interests and we will stop processing your data.
+- Object to processing your personal data (for instance, where we base the processing on our legitimate interests, and we will stop processing your data.
 Except for processing related to direct marketing, we may resume processing if we can show legitimate grounds that override your rights;

-request the restriction of processing of your personal data (for instance, if the data is not accurate and needs to be updated).
+- Request the restriction of processing your personal data (for instance, if the data is inaccurate and needs to be updated).
 This can also be done for data where the purposes of processing no longer apply, but you still need the data and do not want us to erase it;

-request erasure of your personal data (for instance, if it’s no longer necessary for the purposes for which it was collected, if you have withdrawn consent or there is no other legal basis for processing, or if you have objected to the processing and our legitimate interests do not override your rights).
+- Request the erasure of your personal data (for instance, if it’s no longer necessary for the purposes for which it was collected if you have withdrawn consent or there is no other legal basis for processing, or if you have objected to the processing and our legitimate interests do not override your rights).
 Certain data may not be erased if we have a requirement to retain it for legal purposes;